kirkstrobeck/blueprint-docify/README.md

 Autogenerate API blueprint documentation with CI for Github pages access.

-### Getting started
+### TL;DR

 Make great docs for each branch with an API blueprint on your Github repo.

-See the [branches](https://github.com/renewablefunding/blueprint-docify/branches) on this repo and the following related docs:
+See the [branches](https://github.com/renewablefunding/blueprint-docify/branches) on this repo and thier related docs:

 - http://renewablefunding.github.io/blueprint-docify/gist-fox-api/
 - http://renewablefunding.github.io/blueprint-docify/real-world-api/
 - http://renewablefunding.github.io/blueprint-docify/simplest-api/

+### Getting started

 1. [Create a team](https://github.com/orgs/your-org/new-team) on your organization named `apibot` with [admin access](http://cl.ly/WTMu) to the repos you want to docify.
 This team will help to limit access by being intentional about what repos are added.